timescale/docs/self-hosted/uninstall/uninstall-timescaledb.md

 <Procedure>

-## Uninstalling TimescaleDB using MacPorts
+## Uninstalling Timescale using MacPorts

-1. At the `psql` prompt, remove the TimescaleDB extension:
+1. At the `psql` prompt, remove the Timescale extension:

     ```sql
     DROP EXTENSION timescaledb;